Signature Quantization in Fading CDMA With Limited Feedback: Introduction

 The signature codebook is known {\em a priori} at both the transmitter and receiver.
 With $B$ feedback bits, the receiver selects the signature vector, which maximizes the instantaneous SINR, from $2^B$-signature codebook and relays the corresponding index to the transmitter via an error-free feedback channel.
-References~\cite{isssta02,cdma05} proposed a Random Vector Quantization (RVQ) codebook, which consists of independent isotropically distributed vectors and showed that the RVQ codebook is optimal (i.e., maximize the SINR over all codebooks) in a large system limit in which number of users $K$, processing gain $N$, and feedback bits $B$ tend to infinity with fixed $\K = K/N$ and $\B = B/N$.
-The upper bound on asymptotic SINR for single-user matched filter was derived in \cite{cdma05}.
-Reference \cite{cdma05} also considered a minimum mean square error (MMSE) receiver and derived an approximation for a large system SINR.
+References~\cite{cdma05} proposed a Random Vector Quantization (RVQ) codebook, consisting of independent isotropically distributed vectors, and showed that the RVQ codebook was optimal (i.e., maximize the SINR over all codebooks) in a large system limit, in which the number of users $K$, processing gain $N$, and feedback bits $B$, tend to infinity with fixed $\K = K/N$ and $\B = B/N$.
+The upper bound on asymptotic SINR for a single-user matched filter was derived in \cite{cdma05}, where in addition, a minimum mean square error (MMSE) receiver was considered and an approximation for a large system SINR was derived.
 The large system performance was shown to predict the performance of a finite-size system well for small $\B$.

-Recently, \cite{dai09} derives the exact expression of a large system SINR for RVQ with a matched filter and ideal nonfading channel.
-(Similar results for the performance of RVQ in multiantenna system were derived in \cite{mimo}.)
-Here we extend the results for matched filter to multipath fading channel and arbitrary transmit power across users.
-We apply similar techniques used in ~\cite{dai09,mimo} to derive expressions for asymptotic SINR with linear MMSE receiver.
-For an MMSE receiver, we first consider a nonfading channel and derive an exact expression for a large system SINR, which is a function of $\K$ and $\B$.
-We remark that the expressions for MMSE receiver are not trivial extensions of \cite{dai09,mimo}.
-Comparison between the large system SINR and the approximation derived in \cite{cdma05}, which over-estimates the performance for large $\B$, is shown.
-Numerical examples show that the large system results estimate the performance of the finite-size system well.
-From examples shown, one feedback bit per signature element achieves close to the performance with unlimited feedback.
+Recently, \cite{dai09} derived the exact expression of a large system SINR for the RVQ codebook, assuming that the channel was corrupted by additive white Gaussian noise (AWGN) and the matched filter was used by the receiver.
+(Similar results for the performance of RVQ in a multiantenna system were derived by~\cite{mimo}.)
+Here we extend those results shown by~\cite{dai09} to a multipath fading channel and to arbitrary transmit power across users.
+We apply similar techniques to those used in ~\cite{dai09,mimo} to derive expressions for an asymptotic SINR with a linear MMSE receiver.
+For the MMSE receiver, we first consider the AWGN channel without fading and derive the exact expression for a large system SINR, which is a function of $\K$ and $\B$.
+We remark that the expressions for the MMSE receiver are not trivial extensions of \cite{dai09,mimo}.
+A comparison is shown between the large system SINR and the approximation derived in \cite{cdma05}, which overestimates the performance for large $\B$.
+Numerical examples show that the performance of the finite-size system is estimated very well by the large system results.
+From the examples shown, a linear MMSE receiver with one feedback bit per signature element achieves close to the performance with unlimited feedback.